LukeOnuke/AdminTools/README.md

 ## Setup
  - Make sure your server have RCON enabled and running.
  - Run the installer and follow the installation steps
- - Go to the instalation folder* and find the configuration file called `AdminTools.properties`.

 *if installed by .exe, the directory is in AppData\Local - `C:\Users\User\AppData\Local\Admin Tools\app`
 *if installed by .jar, the file is in the folder with the .jar